 Nope, you’re not imagining it, and clearly you’re not dreaming it.
 Sleep regression at 4 months is a real thing.
 But it’s also completely normal and, most importantly, it’s temporary.

-The dreaded 4-month sleep regression is the time when your baby’s sleep patterns shift and they wake up often during the night and refuse to go back to sleep.
+Sleep regression is the time when your baby’s sleep patterns shift, they wake up often during the night, and they have a hard time going back to sleep.
 And if your baby is awake, so are you.
-As a new parent, these lapses in sleep can be very taxing.

 - multiple night wakings